Backend-Interview-Questions/JavaScript-Interview-Question/WA-Imp-Ques-asked-by-various-companies.md

 **[⬆ Back to Top](#MongoDB)**

-19. ### How to update the field in a document  of mongo db if the field is not available currently in our database ?
+19. ### How to update the field in a document  of mongo db? if the field is not available currently in our database?

 **[⬆ Back to Top](#MongoDB)**